zhliau/fika-spt-server-docker/README.md

 That's it!
 The image has everything else you need to run an SPT Server, with Fika if desired.

+> [!WARNING]
+> With the release of SPT 4.0.0 and the rewrite to use C#, this image going forward will no longer support prior versions due to a significant change in how the image operates.
+>
+> If you wish to use the LTS version of SPT (3.11.4), make sure you specify the image tag `fika-spt-server-docker:3.11.4` explicitly instead of using `latest`)

 - [🪄 Features](#-features)
 - [🥡 Releases](#-releases)
 - [🛫 Running](#-running)